archatelain/code-for-eco-532/poly.md

 Let's keep the whole dataset for now.
 Erase the two last commands from your do-file and re-run the entire do-file.

 Sometimes, you will want to do several operations on a database (which will mess it up), but keep a copy of the original data.
-The commands `preserve` and `restore` serve this purpose.
-Two examples:
+The commands `preserve` and `restore` serve this purpose:

 ```
 preserve